mbsa-tud/tsad_platform/README.md

 2. Select a threshold from the `Threshold` dropdown menu (2).
 This threshold will be used for all models.
 3. Click the `Auto-label Dataset` button (3).
 This runs the detection for all models on all files of the test dataset (without the files for testing the dynamic switch).
 4. Click the `Train Classifier` button (4) to train the deep calssification network.
 It learns to connect time series features with the correct labels determined in step 3.
 5. Click the `Run Evaluations` button (5) to test the dynamic switch.
-All results including the scores obtained by all individual models will be displayed in the table.
+All results including the scores obtained by all individual models will be displayed in the table (8).
+In section (7) you can see the best models for the training data of the dynamic switch and the predictions it made for the testing data.

 ---